mucnjakf/NASA/README.md

 # NASA

-NASA Diary Android Mobile Application - 2020.
+NASA Log Android Mobile Application - 2020.

 ---

 ### **Overview**
-NASA is a Android mobile application for creating log with images from space provided by National Aeronautics and Space Administration.
+NASA is an Android mobile application that allows users to create logs enriched with captivating images captured from space, courtesy of the National Aeronautics and Space Administration.

 ---